CSAbhiOnline/ScoreZ/README.md

 * **Keeping it old-school** with your childhood crew.
 * **Gamers on the go** who like their cricket quick and clean.

-**Download ScoreZ, ditch the deadweight, and get back to dominating the pitch!**!
+**Download ScoreZ, ditch the deadweight, and get back to dominating the pitch!**

-Logo converting done by Pradiptya Banik
+* Logo converting done by Pradiptya Banik
 ## Screenshots
 ![Alt text](https://github.com/CSAbhiOnline/ScoreZ/blob/main/Screenshots/1719133638139.jpg?raw=true)
 ![Alt text](https://github.com/CSAbhiOnline/ScoreZ/blob/main/Screenshots/1719133638131.jpg?raw=true)